 So is it illegal to apply eyelash serum to the scalp?

-Under Korean law, this does not mean that use itself is illegal.
-However, taking together the cost, skin irritation, and the amount absorbed due to the wide area, its efficiency for the purpose of scalp hair growth is low, so personally I do not recommend it.
+Under Korean law, this does not mean that the use itself is illegal.
+However, considering cost, skin irritation, and the amount absorbed over a large area together, it is inefficient for the purpose of scalp hair growth, so personally I do not recommend it.

-There are already proven hair loss treatments, so do I need to use this?
+There are already verified hair loss treatments, so is there a reason to use this?

-In terms of efficacy and cost-effectiveness, already-certified hair loss treatment products are available on the market.
-I believe there is little reason to choose a product whose benefits are unclear and whose potential for side effects is greater.
-Since the treatment suited to you varies depending on your condition, I recommend consulting a specialist.
+In terms of effect and cost-effectiveness, there are already approved hair loss treatment products on the market.
+I see little reason to choose a product whose benefits are unclear and whose potential for side effects is greater.
+Since the right treatment varies according to your condition, I recommend consulting a specialist.

-If you have some existing eyebrows, options such as minoxidil can be considered first, and if you have almost no eyebrows at all, you can compare other methods such as eyebrow transplant through a consultation.
-Since the appropriate method differs for each person, I recommend a consultation.
+If you have some existing eyebrows, minoxidil and similar options can be considered first, and if you have almost no eyebrows at all, you can compare other methods such as an eyebrow transplant through a consultation.
+Since the suitable method differs from person to person, I recommend a medical consultation.

-There is a possibility of a temporary change appearing, but so far there is not sufficient evidence to recommend it as a scalp hair loss treatment.
+Temporary changes may occur, but to date there is not sufficient evidence to recommend it as a treatment for scalp hair loss.

-- It is true that prostaglandin derivatives make eyebrows and eyelashes thicker, but due to issues of cost, irritation, and efficiency, they are not used as standard treatments for eyebrows or the scalp.
+- It is true that prostaglandin derivatives make eyebrows and eyelashes appear thicker, but due to issues of cost, irritation, and efficiency, they are not used as a standard treatment for the eyebrows or scalp.

-- The scalp has a large area and a thick stratum corneum, so when using the same ingredient, the burden of cost and side effects becomes greater.
+- The scalp has a large area and a thick stratum corneum, so using the same ingredient there increases the burden of cost and side effects.

-- For scalp hair loss, already-proven options such as minoxidil are a more reasonable choice.
+- For scalp hair loss, already verified options such as minoxidil are a more reasonable choice.

-- Changes in social media reviews may occur, but you should also consider that it is a cosmetic effect that generally returns when stopped.
+- Changes described in social media reviews may occur, but you should also consider that these are cosmetic effects that generally revert once use is stopped.

 The conclusion is simple.
-Taking together actual usage experience and the evidence available so far, no clear advantage over existing hair loss treatments has been confirmed.
-Considering cost and side effects, it is reasonable to prioritize proven treatments.
+Taking actual usage experience and the evidence available so far together, no clear advantage over existing hair loss treatments has been confirmed.
+Considering cost and side effects, it is reasonable to choose verified treatments first.

 References